 During training, provide managers with a checklist (read more on this in the next section), guidance on key talking points, or tools to help them onboard their new hires.
 For example, managers can use a technology tool to learn their employees’ communication styles.

-When onboarding new hires, managers will benefit tremendously from a checklist that is company wide, as well as department-specific.
+When welcoming new hires, managers will benefit tremendously from an employee onboarding checklist that is company-wide, as well as department-specific.

 There are many tasks, like requesting technology or setting up a new hire’s desk, that apply to all employees.
 There are also specific onboarding tasks for each department – like meeting key people (such as the new hire’s buddy, or their point of contact for expenses), and learning department technology and language.
 The checklist should also define the part a manager plays during employee onboarding.

-Here are some suggestions for what to include in a manager’s checklist for employee onboarding:
+Here are some suggestions for what to include in a manager’s employee onboarding checklist: